Software Comparisons

 What it does well: Bar inventory is fast and accurate.
 Scan bottles, count, and WISK calculates variance against POS sales to show where you’re losing product.
 Integrates with 40+ POS systems.
 Month-to-month billing, no contracts.

-The catch: Starts around $149/mo per location.
+The catch: Starts around $149/mo per location and goes up to $595/mo for premium plans.
 It’s better at beverages than food.
 If your main concern is food cost on menu items and you run a light bar program, you’re paying for a beverage tool you don’t need.

 Best for: Bar-heavy restaurants, cocktail bars, and operations where beverage cost control is the primary concern.